vanviegen/postgresqlite/README.md

 - Row objects can be indexed using column names as well as column indexes.
 For example `row['name']` instead of `row[0]`.
 In addition, attribute syntax can be used, like `row.name`.
 - Autocommit mode is enabled by default.
 - Query parameters are in `:named` style.
+- Exceptions are instances of `SQLError` and contain easy to read error messages, highlighting the offending part of the query.

 Besides, those changes, the `FriendlyConnection` object offers a couple of additional methods: